aster94/Keyword-Protocol-2000/README.md

 ### setDebugLevel(const uint8_t debug_level)
 **Change the verbosity of the debug messages:** you could choose between:
-- DEBUG_LEVEL_NONE      no message will be print except the ones from the print functions
-- DEBUG_LEVEL_DEFAULT   the most useful messages
+- DEBUG_LEVEL_DEFAULT   only the most useful messages
 - DEBUG_LEVEL_VERBOSE   print almost everythings happends between your MCU and the ECU

 Example: